Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 A **database is a collection of data organized for easy retrieval and manipulation**.
 -------------------------------------------------------------------------------------

-We're concerned only with digital databases, those that run on computers or other electronic devices.
+We’re concerned only with digital databases, those that run on computers or other electronic devices.
 Digital databases have been around since the 1960s.
-Relational databases, those which store "related" data, are the oldest and most common type of database in use today.
+Relational databases, those which store “related” data, are the oldest and most common type of database in use today.

 ### **Data Persistence**